noor-meer/ai-lead-qualification-agent/README.md

 enough.
 This automation removes that gap entirely leads are read, judged, logged, and responded to within seconds of coming in, with zero manual effort from the business owner.

+## Built By

+Noor ul Ain — Agentic AI Developer specializing in Python, machine learning, and AI-powered automation using n8n.